nicholaskajoh/alphacoder.xyz/content/blog/nodejs-unhandled-promise-rejection-warning.md

         }
     })();

-But you might not be able to anticipate where exception handling may be needed especially when working with third party libraries.
+But you might not be able to anticipate where exception/error handling may be needed especially when working with third party libraries.
 You can use the following code to catch all unhandled Promise rejections.

     process.on('unhandledRejection', function(err) {
         console.log(err);